Travel date February 2021

 Border Crossing Times for Los Algodones Day Trip

 During COVID-19, the US border has reduced hours of operation from 6 am to 2 pm PST.
+These hours are expected to continue until autumn 2021.
 Regular border hours are 6 am until 10 pm.

 Prepare to stand in line to get back into the US for more than an hour.
 We arrived to the back of the line around 12:45 pm and didn’t get to the front of the line until after 2 pm.
 Thankfully the border agents were still working and allowed us back into the US.